Reminder Advertising: The Secret Weapon for Brand Domination

 It could be setting up a retargeting campaign.

-It could be tweaking your social media posts to serve as subtle reminders.
+You could tweak your social media posts to serve as subtle reminders.

 Whatever it is, take action.